maduhu/Documentation/DFSP/BulkPayments.md

 We have to enable API to be able to query for multiple receivers

-- Quote Destination Amount (this API is needed only if we have to get connector fees)
+** Quote Destination Amount **
+This API is needed only if we have to get connector fees.

 Current Request: